-Strawberry, Raspberry & Redcurrant Jam is utterly delicious and a great way to preserve a glut of summer fruits!
+Strawberry, Raspberry & Redcurrant Jam is utterly delicious, uses no added pectin and is great way to preserve a glut of summer fruits!

 It appears I have become a jam maker this summer so I’m sorry if jam is not your thing!
 Even my daughter has got the bug by proxy, so when we went fruit picking recently instead of thinking about eating the fruits of our labour when we got home we had jam on our minds.

 So that’s how this Strawberry, Raspberry & Redcurrant Jam came to be!

 This is really a Strawberry Jam with benefits.
 The benefits being the raspberries and redcurrants!

 It seems that the combinations of fruits are endless and there really are no rules about what goes with what, mother nature has done all the hard work.
 I do know that barely ripe fruits are best for jam making so picking your own fruit and then making it straight into jam is ideal.

 I did have the dilemma as to whether I should wash my raspberries and in the end decided that as I’d picked really firm, only just ripe ones I would (I span them dry in my herb spinner which worked well).
 I don’t like the thought of pesticides in my jam especially for my children.

 However, it is important not to have wet fruit or it will affect the set of your jam.
 Kitchen roll or an old tea towel are also good for drying fruit.